pangenome/sweepga/README.md

 # SweepGA

-Fast genome alignment with plane sweep filtering.
-Wraps FastGA aligner and applies plane sweep filtering to keep the best non-overlapping alignments.
+Fast genome alignment with plane sweep filtering and scaffolding.
+Wraps FastGA aligner and applies plane sweep and other filtering methods to keep the best non-overlapping alignments.

 ## What it does

-SweepGA can either:
+SweepGA can:
 1. **Align FASTA files directly** using integrated FastGA (supports .fa.gz)
-2. **Filter existing PAF alignments** from any aligner (wfmash, minimap2, etc.)
+2. **Filter existing alignments** from any aligner (wfmash, minimap2, etc.)
+3. **Apply scaffolding/chaining** to merge nearby alignments into syntenic regions
+4. **Output multiple formats**: PAF (text) or .1aln (binary ONE format)

-By default, it applies 1:1 plane sweep filtering to keep the single best mapping per query/target pair.
+By default, it applies plane sweep filtering with configurable multiplicity (1:1, 1:∞, N:N).

 ## Tools Included

 This package includes two binaries:

-- **`sweepga`** - Genome alignment and filtering tool
+- **`sweepga`** - Genome alignment, filtering, and scaffolding tool
 - **`alnstats`** - Alignment statistics and validation tool

 Use `alnstats` to verify filtering results: